Campaign finance complaint alleges Larry and Marianne Williams over-contributed to candidates by thousands of dollars

 Crabtree said he worked with Williams late in the 2021 legislative session on an effort to restrict social justice-related programs at BSU through bill language and a funding cut of approximately $2.5 million.

+Cindy Carlson, who lives in Riggins, was Crabtree’s opponent in the Republican primary.
+Carlson says on her website that she is a “hard core conservative” and that she will fight to protect Idaho children from being indoctrinated and ban critical race theory.
 She said she has never talked to Williams, but received a total of $6,000 from him, his wife and his businesses.
 She went on to receive 751 more votes than Crabtree.

 Brian Lenney ran against Agenbroad in Nampa and received $1,000 contributions from Larry and Marianne Williams and three of Larry’s associated companies.
 Lenney’s platform says he will promote American exceptionalism and American culture and promises to ban critical race theory, social emotional learning and diversity, equity and inclusion efforts, and the 1619 Project.
 It also says he will reinstitute the 1776 Commission and expand education choices for parents and kids.